- Clients can sue personal trainers for negligence, false advertising, failure to deliver services, and more

 Reasons to Sue a Personal Trainer

 Personal trainers aren’t always sued for personal injury.
 Sometimes, bad or unprofessional business practices get them in trouble.
+There are many medical malpractice facts that all trainers should be aware of so they can avoid an expensive lawsuit.

 Selling a 30 percent discount on 10 private lessons paid in advance may be a good way to drum up business.
 Only offer deals like this when you can deliver.